Mimi Wong: Trial

 In November 1970, the trial of Mimi Wong and Sim Woh Kum began to take place.
 The prosecutor prosecuting the couple was Francis Seow.
 Lawyers N C Goho and John Tan Chor Yong were assigned to represent Wong and Sim respectively in their defence.

 At the trial, both Wong and Sim accused each other of masterminding the murder.
 Wong accused her husband for being the sole person who killed Ayako; she said that when she was fighting in the toilet with Ayako, Sim separated them both, and he stabbed the victim when she left the bathroom.
 Aside from this, she even put up a defence of diminished responsibility, stating that she was intoxicated with alcohol at the time of the crime.
-Additionally, Wong's psychiatrist, Dr Wong Yip Chong (unrelated to Mimi Wong), also claimed that she had caught the Japanese encephalitis virus from Hiroshi and thus suffered from a viral brain infection at the time of the killing, which impaired her mental responsibility.
+Additionally, Wong's psychiatrist, Dr Wong Yip Chong (unrelated to Mimi Wong), also claimed that she had caught the Japanese encephalitis virus from Hiroshi Watanabe and thus suffered from a viral brain infection at the time of the killing, which impaired her mental responsibility.
 However, the prosecution psychiatrist stated that Wong was of sound mind when she killed Ayako.

 On the other hand, while Sim initially confessed to the police that he indeed helped his wife to kill the victim, he denied helping to kill and instead stated that he tried to stop the two women from fighting, and because he was using his hands to separate the two women, he got bitten on his right hand by Ayako, who was being stabbed by Wong during the scuffle.
 A psychiatrist was also called to testify about Sim's character, saying that he was a well-mannered and also a simple, naive individual.
 Sim even accused Wong of being a gang member of the "Red Butterfly" gang, which consisted of female triad members.

 After a trial lasting 26 days, on 7 December 1970, High Court judge Tan Ah Tah pronounced the verdict in court.
 Wong and Sim were found guilty of murder and sentenced to death for murdering Ayako Watanabe.
 The two judges, Tan Ah Tah and Choor Singh, found that Wong was indeed in control of her mental faculties and thus was not mentally abnormal at the time of her crime, and had intended to murder Ayako out of jealousy over the possible break-up Hiroshi would initiate with her.
 As for Sim, the judges felt that he should take full responsibility of committing the murder since he shared the common intention with Wong to do the act, hence they sentenced him to death together with Wong.